 The University of Washington (UW) is accredited by the Northwest Commission on Colleges and Universities, and is a member of the Association of

 American Universities.
-The UW School of Nursing offers five degree programs—the BSN, MN, MS, DNP and PhD—as well as a fast-track graduate entry program, ABSN, and a Graduate Certificate Program approved by the UW Graduate School through a regular review and GCP self study process.
-The BSN, MN, and MS programs are accredited by the Commission on Collegiate Nursing Education (CCNE) through the Year 2019, and the DNP and Advanced Practice Graduate Certificate programs are accredited by CCNE through 2024.
+The UW School of Nursing offers five degree programs—the BSN, MN, MS, DNP and PhD—as well as a fast-track bachelor’s program, ABSN, and a Graduate Certificate Program approved by the UW Graduate School through a regular review and GCP self study process.
+The BSN, MN, and MS programs are accredited by the Commission on Collegiate Nursing Education (CCNE) through 2019, and the DNP and Advanced Practice Graduate Certificate programs are accredited by CCNE through 2024.
 A process of reflective, critical self-evaluation resulting in a self study is a part of this CCNE accreditation.

-In addition to NCCU and CCNE accreditation, the Nurse Midwifery MN program is fully accredited by the ACNM Accreditation Commission for Midwifery Education (formerly ACNM Division of Accreditation) through the year 2018.
-The Pediatric Nurse Practitioner MN program is certified by the Pediatric Nursing Certification Board (PNCB) through the Year 2013.
+In addition to NCCU and CCNE accreditation, the Nurse-Midwifery DNP and Graduate Certificate program are fully accredited by the Accreditation Commission for Midwifery Education (formerly ACNM Division of Accreditation) through the year 2018.
+The Pediatric Nurse Practitioner DNP program is certified by the Pediatric Nursing Certification Board (PNCB) through the Year 2024.

 Continuing Nursing Education is accredited as a provider of continuing nursing education by the American Nurses Credential Center’s Commission on Accreditation (ANCC) through March 31, 2018.